-“Good health is the ultimate bottom line.
-My research looks at housing as a social determinant of health, with a focus on the intersection of homelessness, addiction and HIV/AIDS.
-I’m excited about the potential that social work has to advocate for both health and housing as human rights.”
+“My research looks at housing as a social determinant of health, exploring the intersection of homelessness and health issues, such as addiction recovery, food insecurity and HIV/AIDS, with an aim of informing policy.
+I’m excited about the potential social work has to advocate for both health and housing as human rights.”

 Addiction recovery and recovery capital; health disparities for people experiencing homelessness; health of permanent supportive housing residents; homelessness in emerging adulthood; and trauma-informed social policy analysis

 A community-based urban researcher and educator, Associate Professor Elizabeth Bowen joined the School of Social Work in 2014.
 Bowen’s research centers on the health and resilience of people experiencing homelessness.
 Using qualitative and quantitative methods, Bowen’s work examines the pathways that link homelessness and health conditions.
 A subset of her research focuses on the developmental and place-based experiences of youth and young adults who are homeless and navigating service systems.